 - 1/4 cup Butter, melted

 - 2 teaspoons Coarse ground Celtic sea salt

 - 1 teaspoon Ground black pepper

-Place carrots on bottom of cast iron pan to create a rack.
+Place carrots on the bottom of the cast iron pan to create a rack.

-Salt cavity of chicken with 1 teaspoon of salt.
+Salt the chicken cavity with 1 teaspoon of salt.

-Place chicken on top of carrots into pan.
-Tuck wings under body of chicken.
+Place chicken on top of carrots into the pan.
+Tuck the wings under the chicken body.
 (See video.)
 Tie chicken legs together with twine.

 Place onions and potatoes around chicken in pan.